Andy Offutt Irwin

 Andy Offutt Irwin (born December 14, 1957) is an American storyteller, singer-songwriter, and humorist.
 Born and raised in Covington, Georgia, a small town outside of Atlanta, Irwin began his career in 1984 with an improvisational comedy troupe at Walt Disney World.
 After five years he shifted to performing as a singer-songwriter, touring the Southeast.
 In the mid-1990s, Irwin branched into performances for children.

 Irwin continued to perform as a singer-songwriter and added storytelling to these performances, usually telling one story (about ten to twenty-five minutes in length) during a show.
 In the fall of 2004, he decided to pursue storytelling as a career and quickly achieved national prominence.
 Irwin now appears regularly in storytelling festivals across the United States.
 As of 2024, he has released 14 albums which feature stories, songs or whistling and has collected numerous awards for them.
 In 2013, Irwin received the Circle of Excellence Award from the National Storytelling Network.

 Background and early career

 Andy Offutt Irwin is a native of Covington, Georgia, a small town in the United States' Deep South about 35 miles east of Atlanta.
 As a youth, Irwin discovered his talent for imitating different sounds and the speech of others.
+He was a whistler as a boy, realizing at around age 10 that not everyone could whistle songs.
+In college, he would whistle next to his band teacher, who'd play the flute.

-Irwin later attended Georgia College where he received a B.S. in Sociology in 1983.
+Irwin later attended Georgia College & State University in Milledgeville, Georgia, where he received a B.S. in Sociology in 1983.

 Beginning in 1991, Irwin toured the Southeast as a singer-songwriter.
 From 1995 to 2001, Irwin sang humorous songs, played guitar, and performed comedy as "Offutt the Minstrel" at the Georgia Renaissance Festival.
 He also performed at the Kansas City Renaissance Festival during the 1980s.